lucaskemper/CryptoTrading/README.md

 **⚠️ Disclaimer**: This software is for educational and research purposes.
 Trading cryptocurrencies involves substantial risk of loss.
 Use at your own risk and never invest more than you can afford to lose.

 **📊 Performance**: Past performance does not guarantee future results.
 Always backtest strategies thoroughly before live trading.

----

-Made with ❤️ by the Crypto Trading Bot Team